florixak/florixak/README.md

 # 💫 About Me:
 Hi there, I'm Ondřej! 👋<br>React developer<br><br>I'm a Czech developer who has been interested in coding since 8th grade.
-Currently, I'm studying at a high school with a focus on IT Application Development. <br>I'm mainly frontend web development with React and TailwindCSS, but I also enjoy working on Minecraft plugins using Java and the Spigot/Bukkit API in my spare time.
+Currently, I'm studying at a high school with a focus on IT Application Development. <br>I'm mainly frontend web development with React and TailwindCSS.<bt />

 # 💻 Tech Stack: